 CTP Insurance Qld

-Qld CTP scheme
+Qld CTP insurance

 All vehicle owners in Queensland must have CTP insurance.
-The Qld compulsory third party (CTP) scheme is a common law, no-fault scheme.
+The Qld compulsory third party (CTP) scheme is a common law, fault-based scheme.
 While the Qld CTP scheme pays compensation according to the type and extent of injury, you may get less if you were partly at fault.
 You might need to prove in court that another driver was negligent.

 The Motor Accident Insurance Commission (MAIC) oversees the Qld CTP scheme.
 Its tasks are to:

-- Keep premiums affordable
+• Keep premiums affordable

-- Make sure people in road accidents are compensated
+• Make sure people in road accidents are compensated

-- Regulate insurer activity and premium limits.
+• Regulate insurer activity and premium limits.

-Vehicle owners fund MAIC with a levy on their CTP insurance premium.
+This is why vehicle owners fund MAIC with a levy on their CTP insurance premium.

 Insurers set their own premiums for Qld CTP and base prices on:

-- Class of vehicle, eg, cars and station wagons are class 1
+• Class of vehicle, eg, cars and station wagons are class 1

-- Whether use is private (no input tax credit) or for business (with input tax credit)
+• Whether use is private (no input tax credit) or for business (with input tax credit)

-- Period of registration – 1, 6 or 12 months (3 months also for trucks).
+• Period of registration – 1, 6 or 12 months (3 months also for trucks).

-- Allianz
+• Allianz

-- QBE
+• QBE

-- Suncorp.
+• Suncorp.

 Contact MAIC

-You can contact MAIC for information about the Qld CTP scheme, how to make a claim, or other concerns about CTP.
+You can contact MAIC for information about the Qld CTP scheme, how to make a claim, or other concerns about Qld CTP.

 Regulator: Motor Accident Insurance Commission (MAIC)